technoshaman001/technoshaman001/README.md

 - 👋 Hi, I’m @technoshaman001
 - 👀 I’m interested in Biometric Data focusing on EEG and sharing my datasets for free...

-- 					jayelynn damon technoshaman001 - 2022
+-

- I am J Damon
+ I am J. R. Damon

- I was born in 1993, and from a young age, I have always felt a deep connection to the earth and the natural world.
-I have a Nostalgic for Paleolithic, and I often find myself yearning for the simplicity of those times.
-As a Taurus and a shapeshifter, I have a strong connection to the earth and the cycles of the natural world.
+ I was born in 1993, and from a young age, I have always felt a deep connection to the earth and the spiritual dimension.
+I have a Nostalgic for Paleolithic.
+I'm a Taurus and a shapeshifter, I have a strong connection to the earth and the cycles of the natural world.
 Dogs have always held a special place in my heart, and I have always found comfort in their companionship.

 In addition to my love of nature, I have always had a fascination with technology.
 I am particularly interested in virtual reality, EEG technology, and 3D printing.
 My work in the field of IT allows me to explore these interests in a professional setting, and I am constantly amazed by the advancements in technology.